Skip to main content

 Step 2: Connect NanoClaw to DataDoe MCP

-- After that, Claude Code will ask you a few questions about how you’d like to connect to DataDoe MCP.
-Your answers should be:
+• Claude Code will ask how you want to connect to DataDoe MCP.
+Use these answers:

-- After that, Claude Code will give you step-by-step instructions on how to use OneCLI for authentication, and then it will start changing the NanoClaw source code to add the DataDoe MCP integration.
+• Claude Code will give you step-by-step instructions for using OneCLI for authentication.
+It will then change the NanoClaw source code to add the DataDoe MCP integration.

 Step 3: Use NanoClaw to ask questions about your data